How To Lift Weights Properly

 Wear Proper (or no) Footwear

 If you’re more serious about lifting, there are minimalist lifting shoes available.
-There are also shoes that have an elevated heel for deadlifts.
-These shoes should not be used if you are working on the stability of your feet for lifts or beginning lifting.
+There are also shoes that have an elevated heel for squats, though these shoes should potentially not be used if you are working on the stability of your feet for lifts or beginning lifting due to the fact that the feet first need required strength and grounding.

 Many people opt to lift barefoot.
-Lifting barefoot is something that needs to be worked towards, as you need to build the small stabilizing muscles of the feet.
-Lifting barefoot might not be appropriate at a commercial gym.
+Lifting barefoot is something that may need to be worked towards, as you need to build the small stabilizing muscles of the feet.
+Lifting barefoot might not be appropriate at a commercial gym, but it’s great in your home gym.

 Weight Selection: How to Choose Intensity

 You can also gauge what weight you need by measuring your RPE or rate of perceived exertion on a 0 to 10 scale: zero being no exertion and 10 being maximum effort.
-When you’re beginning lifting, your RPE should be at a 7 or 8, meaning that when you’re finished with a 10 rep set, you feel like you have 3-4 reps still in the tank.
-As you become more advanced, a RPE of 7-8 (feeling like you have two more reps in the tank after a set) is what you want to aim for.
+When you’re beginning lifting, your RPE should be at a 7 or 8, meaning that when you’re finished with a 10 rep set, you feel like you have 2-3 reps still in the tank.
+As you become more advanced, a RPE of 8-9 (feeling like you have one or two more reps in the tank after a set) is what you want to aim for.
+As online fitness coaches, we use RPE a lot when programming for a client so they know the intensity to work with.
 Knowing your RPE will help you fine tune weights for your movements.
-And, a reminder, if you’re just starting lifting, form is most important.
+And, as a reminder, if you’re just starting lifting, form is most important.
 You will see results even if you aren’t using any weights.
 Listen to your body.
-If you cannot complete a movement with proper form, you’re lifting too heavy.
+If you cannot complete a movement with proper form, you’re likely lifting too heavy.

 Knowing your weight intensity is something that a trainer can help with.
 Working with a trainer is the best way to strength train, but if your budget is tight, hiring a trainer for a short amount of time to design a program with the right weights is worth the investment.